yuyang339/cs140e-21spr/labs/1-gpio/README.md

    2. Implement `gpio_read` --- make sure you do not return bits that are spurious!
 This can lead to garbage results.

-   3. Hook a jumper to one of the pi's 3v outputs: DO NOT CONNECT TO 5V!
+   3. Connect the positive leg of an LED to one of the pi's 3v outputs:
+      DO NOT CONNECT TO 5V!
+Test it by touching the other LED leg to ground: it should turn on.

    4. Run the code:

             % make
             % pi-install 3-input.bin
-            # touch jumper to pin 21: LED goes on
+            # touch the LED leg to pin 21: the second LED (connected to pin 20) goes on.
-            # remove jumper: LED goes off.
+            # remove the LEG touching pin 21: LED (connected to pin 20) goes off.

-   5. Success looks like:
+   5. Success looks like the following (note: we used a bare jumper, but that is likely asking for trouble):

 <p float="left">
   <img src="images/part2-succ-on.jpg" width="450" />
   <img src="images/part2-succ-off.jpg" width="450" />
 </p>

 --------------------------------------------------------------------------
 ### Part 3.
 Forward one pi signal to another.